-- Download the form from the documents section;
+- downloading the relevant application form from the Documents section; or

-- Request an applications pack using the contact us form.
+- requesting an applications pack through using the contact us form on this page.

 Who can apply for a blue badge?

 You don’t have to own a vehicle or be able to drive to have a blue badge as it can be used in any vehicle in which you travel as a passenger.

-Details about the eligibility criteria can be found on this page (In the FAQ section) and on the relevant application form in the expandable Documents
+More details about the eligibility criteria can be found on this page (In the FAQ section) and on the relevant application form in the expandable Documents

-If you are applying under Part B – eligible subject to further assessment, all applicants (no matter what age) will be contacted by the Independent Mobility Assessment (IMA) team to make an appointment for an assessment.
+If you are eligible subject to further assessment, all applicants will be contacted by the Independent Mobility Assessment (IMA) team to make an appointment for an assessment.